Aga Khan affair: Investigation

 On January 14, 2017 then-Ethics Commissioner Mary Dawson officially opened an investigation into the matter.
 As a result of the investigation, two more trips taken by Trudeau’s family to Bell Cay, in March and December 2014 were retroactively disclosed; these were taken into consideration in the final report.

 On December 20, 2017 Mary Dawson released her final report entitled “The Trudeau Report”.

 The Trudeau Report

-The final report released by the Office of the Conflict of Interest and Ethics Commissioner exonerated the Aga Khan of all involvement as he was found to be acting entirely within his rights as a private citizen.
+The final report released by the Office of the Conflict of Interest and Ethics Commissioner exonerated Karim al-Husseini of all involvement as he was found to be acting entirely within his rights as a private citizen.
 Justin Trudeau was found to have violated four sections of the Conflict of Interests Act.

 Section 5

 Section 5 requires that a public office holder arrange his or her private affairs in a manner that will prevent the public office holder from being in a conflict of interest.